-Yes, you may advertise the course as "submitted for approval with the Department of Insurance".
-In addition, a disclaimer stating that "the course may be rejected and no credit given" must be added.
+Yes, you may advertise the course as "submitted for approval with the Department of Insurance."
+A disclaimer stating that the course may be be rejected by the Commissioner and no credit would be given by the Commissioner for completion of such course must be added to the advertisement.

-What is the definition of "material change" as stated in Section 2188.2(c) of the California Code of Regulations?
+What is the definition of "minor change" as stated in Section 2188.2(f) of the California Code of Regulations?

 Will any of the prelicensing courses be approved as continuing education courses?

-The provider can apply for a CE course number for an code and ethics course (12 hours); however, the provider must be an approved continuing education provider.
+The provider can apply for a CE course approval for an code and ethics course; however, the provider must be an approved continuing education provider.

 Is it necessary to provide a copy of the prelicensing curriculum and educational objectives to students?

 Yes.
 The prelicensing curriculum and educational objectives should be provided to students upon initial enrollment of a class so that they know what the Department's qualifying examinations are based on and what is expected of them.

 Agent Questions & AnswersI completed a course that is not listed on the web site.

 The prelicensing education provider has 10 days from the course completion date to submit the student roster to the department and the continuing education provider has 30 days.
 If it has been more than 10 days since you completed the prelicensing course and 30 days since you completed the continuing education course, contact the provider and request that they submit the student roster to the department.
 If they insist that the student roster has been sent, request that they either resubmit it or contact the education unit on your behalf.
 Be sure to verify both your social security and/or license numbers with the provider.